gautumsvp7/cardholder-app/README.md

 # cardholder-app
-How to run ->
+## How to run
-1.Ensure you have Java and Maven installed.
+1. Ensure you have Java and Maven installed.

 2. Navigate to the project's root directory in your terminal.